What Next-Gen Networking Brings to the Home Table | eWEEK

 Generally, what both enterprises and employees want is freedom to work from anywhere on a phone or laptop that is safe, reliable and efficient: a workplace that is a moveable feast for normal and power users alike.

-Matt Martin, co-founder and CEO of business-efficiency toolmaker Clockwise, outlined for eWEEK some of the key pain points of enterprise business done inside private residences.
+Matt Martin, co-founder and CEO of smart calendar assistant maker Clockwise, outlined for eWEEK some of the key pain points of enterprise business done inside private residences.

 “The pandemic has made it even more difficult to find focus — from non-stop Zoom calls to kids shouting in the background, we’re all struggling to prioritize our time,” Martin told eWEEK.
 “As a result, workers end up with schedules that hurt their productivity–whether it’s hours of back-to-back Zoom calls, or a meeting falling in the middle of a block of focus time designated to get work done on key projects.